Warrington Township

 Daniel J. Friel, Chief of Police

-Chief Friel is a graduate of the Pennsylvania Chiefs of Police Command Institute and the Northwestern University School of Police Staff and Command.
-In 2015, Chief Friel was selected to attend the 260th Session of the prestigious FBI National Academy in Quantico Virginia, a top-level professional development course for US and International law enforcement leaders.
+Chief Friel is a graduate of the Pennsylvania Chiefs of Police Command Institute (2008) and the Northwestern University School of Police Staff and Command (2010).
+In the spring of 2015, Chief Friel was selected to attend the prestigious FBI National Academy in Quantico Virginia which is a top-level professional development course for US and International law enforcement leaders.
+He graduated from the 260th Session in June of 2015.
 Less than 1% of law enforcement officials ever get the opportunity to attend this academy.

 Preparing for the future is an ongoing process.
 Growth in the Township continues at a rapid pace and the police department has addressed its challenges head-on.
-Chief Friel is credited with taking the department to the next level, most notably, in its relationship with the community.
-In 2020, with support from the Township, he successfully completed the largest capital building project in Township history when the department moved into a brand new 18,500 square foot state of the art police facility.
+Chief Friel is credited with taking the department to next level, most notably, its relationship with the community.
+With support from the Township, he successfully completed the largest capital building project in Township history.
+In 2020, the department moved into a new 18,500 square foot state of the art police facility.

 Dog Laws